ansible-collections/splunk.es/docs/splunk.es.splunk_data_inputs_network_module.rst

 Synopsis
 --------
-- This module allows for addition or deletion of TCP and UDP Data Inputs in Splunk.
+- Module that allows to add/update or delete of TCP and UDP Data Inputs in Splunk.